dcarpintero/machine-learning/llms/Embeddings-Semantic-Search.md

 - [ScaNN: Efficient Vector Similarity Search](https://blog.research.google/2020/07/announcing-scann-efficient-vector.html) (Google).
 - [FAISS: Facebook AI Similarity Search](https://ai.meta.com/tools/faiss/) (Meta).
 - [Annoy: Approximate Nearest Neighbors](https://pypi.org/project/annoy/): It has the ability to use static files as indexes, such that indexes can be shared across processes (Spotify)
+- Inverted File Index (IVD): Consists of clustering similar documents, then searching in the clusters that are closest to the query.
+- Hierarchical Navigable Small World (HNSW): Consists on starting with a few points, and searching there.
+Then adding more points at each iteration, and searching in each new space.

 ## Vector Databases